xenophenes/hugo-etl-theme/README.md

 building PostgreSQL documentation from source will need to be fulfilled before the scripts for the PostgreSQL project will run successfully.

+A final requirement is to ensure `pandoc` is installed prior to running the scripts, along with the `dblatex` package.

 When you're ready to build out the documentation, the you'll want to use the `conversion.sh` script contained in the root directory.